jafingerhut/funjible/README.md

 available ... ]

-[ Edit the file test/funjible/set_benchmark.clj, inside deftest benchmark-report, to change the input file name to doc/2015-mbp/bench-1.txt, and the output file name to something similar, e.g. replace the "txt" suffix with "html".
+[ Edit the file test/funjible/set_benchmark.clj, inside deftest benchmark-report, to change the value of base-filename to "doc/2015-mbp/bench-1", without the ".txt" suffix.

 You will also likely need to edit the contents of the file containing the result data, e.g. doc/2015-mbp/bench-1.txt, to remove any line